vitorgesteira/SQL-material-de-apoio/README.md

 DDL:

     -- Cria a tabela Cliente --
-    CREATE TABLE IF NOT EXISTS clientes ( id INT NOT NULL AUTO_INCREMENT,
+    CREATE TABLE IF NOT EXISTS cliente ( id INT NOT NULL AUTO_INCREMENT,
         nome VARCHAR(50) NOT NULL,
         PRIMARY KEY (id)